praekeltfoundation/docker-ci-deploy/README.md

 Note that this will **not** tag a version `0` unless the `--semver-zero` option is also used.

 This can be used in combination with `--version-latest`.

+> NOTE: The `--version-semver` option used to be known as `--tag-version`.
+This old option name will continue working for the current release but will be removed soon.

 #### Custom registry
 ```